NETWAYS/jenkins-training/Docker/03_Integrate.md

 * Objective:
  * Run your project in a Docker container
 * Steps:
- * Install the required Plugins
+ * Install the required Plugin
- * Create job that builds your Docker container
- * Configure the Python job to run within that container
+ * Configure the job to run within Docker
- * Start the build
+ * Check the result

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Docker Integration